Read This First

 Prompt 3: What aspects of adult life does IQ clearly affect, and how strong is the correlation for each aspect.
 Create a table.

-The section turns on Impact of IQ on Aspects of Adult Life, Explanation of Correlation Strength, and A Look at the Correlations.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Impact of IQ on Aspects of Adult Life, Explanation of Correlation Strength, and A Look at the Correlations in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Impact of IQ on Aspects of Adult Life distinct from Explanation of Correlation Strength.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Impact of IQ on Aspects of Adult Life distinct from Explanation of Correlation Strength.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Strong Correlation (r > 0.50)